Frequently Asked Questions

 Q. What is the minimum wage?

-A. Montana’s minimum wage is $8.15 per hour.
+A. As of January 1, 2021, Montana’s minimum wage is $8.75 per hour.
 A business not covered by the Fair Labor Standards Act whose gross annual sales are $110,000 or less may pay $4.00 per hour.
 However, if an individual employee of such a business is producing or moving goods between states or is otherwise covered by the Fair Labor Standards Act, that employee must be paid the greater of either the federal minimum wage $7.25 or Montana’s minimum wage.

 Although there are some exemptions, most workers must be paid the minimum wage for all “hours worked” as required by state law.
 “Hours worked” includes preparation time, opening and closing the business, company travel, and required meetings and training.
 Any time spent by an employee in the performance of these duties must be recorded and paid.